AndyIbanez/TheMovies/README.md

 # Things that may make you raise your eyebrows

 * The app entry point (`TheMoviesApp.swift`) may raise some eyebrows due to the way I initialize the dependencies that are used by the entire app.
 It was the cleanest way I could come up with in the short amount of time I had :-), but at least the providers and data sources are injected and are testable.
+* `OMDBMoviesDataSourceError`.
+When injecting dependencies down the SwiftUI view hierarchy via the Environment, I don't like to use optionals for dependencies that are obviously not optional.
+So there is this default object in the environment that crashes the app whenever a developer calls it.
+This is good, because it forces developers to inject a different conformance that actually returns data.